JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2022-04-03-jetpack-compose-effect-handlers.md

 }
 ```

 This is a throttling on the UI side.
-You might have done this in the past using `postDelayed` or a `Handler` with the `View` system.
+You might have done this in the past using `postDelayed` or a `Handler`.
 Every time a text input changes we want to cancel any previous ongoing jobs, and post a new one with a delay, so we always enforce a minimum delay between potential network requests, for example.

-> The difference with `LaunchedEffect` is that `LaunchedEffect` is used for scoping jobs initiated by the composition, while rememberCoroutineScope is thought for scoping jobs **initiated by a user interaction**.
+> The difference with `LaunchedEffect` is that `LaunchedEffect` is used for scoping jobs initiated by the composition, while `rememberCoroutineScope` is thought for scoping jobs **initiated by a user interaction**.
+>
+> In fact, `LaunchedEffect` is a Composable function, so you can only run it in a Composable's body, while rememberCoroutineScope.launch (or async) could be used outside of a Composable (e.g: a click listener).

 ### LaunchedEffect

-This is the suspending variant for loading the initial state of a Composable, as soon as it enters the composition.
+This is the suspend variant for loading the initial state of a Composable, as soon as it enters the composition.

 * Runs the effect when entering the composition.
 * Cancels the effect when leaving the composition.
 * Cancels and relaunches the effect when key/s change/s.
-* Useful to **span a job across recompositions**.
+* Also useful to **span a job across recompositions**.
-* Runs the effect on the applier dispatcher (Usually [`AndroidUiDispatcher.Main`](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-master-dev:compose/runtime/runtime-dispatch/src/androidMain/kotlin/androidx/compose/runtime/dispatch/AndroidUiDispatcher.kt;l=29;drc=773cdb49ea3e3fc440967a278973e3bd211beb21)) when entering.
+* Runs the effect on the applier dispatcher (Usually [`AndroidUiDispatcher.Main`](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:compose/ui/ui/src/androidMain/kotlin/androidx/compose/ui/platform/AndroidUiDispatcher.android.kt)) when entering.

 ```kotlin
 @Composable